 b) Compensation Methodology.
 Contractor must pay a commission to Agents to ensure Contractor is fairly and affirmatively offering all of its products at each metal level during both Open and Special Enrollment Periods.
 Contractor shall be solely responsible for compensating Agents who sell Contractor’s QHP through the individual market of Covered California.
 Contractor shall use a standardized Agent compensation program with levels and terms that shall result in the same aggregate compensation amount to Agents whether products are sold within or outside of Covered California.
 Contractor shall provide Covered California on an annual basis, a document describing its standard Agent compensation program.
 This document shall include a description of its Agent commission, and bonus or incentive programs, standard Agent contract, and Agent policies.
 Agent commission descriptions must detail both new and renewal enrollment commission rates.

 c) Incentive Compensation Program.
 In order to enhance consistency in sales efforts for products offered inside and outside of Covered California, Contractor shall add the Agent’s sale of Contractor’s QHPs through Covered California to the Agent’s sale of Contractor’s individual policies outside Covered California to determine Agent’s aggregate sales that are used by Contractor to determine incentive or other compensation payable by Contractor to Agent, to the extent such aggregation is necessary to determine Agent compensation under Contractor’s applicable Agent agreement or compensation program.
 Contractor shall not change the Agent commission structure or rates during the Plan Year.
 Contractor must pay the same commission during the Open and Special Enrollment Periods for each Plan Year.
 Contractor shall not vary Agent commission levels by metal tier.
 Contractor shall approve and pay Agent commissions on all new Agent-of-record and change of Agent-of-record delegations as outlined in contract Sections 2.2.6 (f) and 2.2.6 (g).
 Contractor shall provide information as may reasonably be required by Covered California from time to time to monitor Contractor’s compliance with the requirements set forth in this Section.
-Contractor’s standard Agent compensation and incentive compensation programs entered into or in effect prior to January 1, 2014 shall not be subject to the requirements of this Section.
+Contractor’s standard Agent compensation and incentive compensation programs or provisions of its Agent agreements entered into or in effect prior to January 1, 2014 shall not be subject to the requirements of this Section.

 d) Agent Appointments.
 Contractor shall maintain a reasonable appointment process for appointing Agents who contract with Contractor to sell Contractor’s QHPs to individuals through Covered California.
 Such appointment process shall include: (i) providing or arranging for education programs to assure that Agents are trained to sell Contractor’s QHPs through Covered California, (ii) providing or arranging for programs that enable Agents to become certified by Covered California; provided, however, that certification by Covered California shall not be a required condition for an Agent to sell Contractor’s QHPs outside of Covered California, and (iii) confirmation of Agent’s compliance with State laws, rules and regulations applicable to Agents, including those relating to confidentiality and conflicts of interest, and such other qualifications as determined in Contractor’s reasonable discretion.
 These appointment policies and procedures for both individual Agents and for Agencies must be submitted to Covered California on an annual basis and whenever revisions are made.